-“Our bodies are made up of more than half water and we use it for pretty much every bodily function — from regulating body temperature to removing waste to lubricating joints to carrying oxygen to the cells.” says Rachel Berman, a registered dietician and director of About.com Health.
+“Our bodies are made up of more than half water and we use it for pretty much every bodily function — from regulating body temperature to removing waste to lubricating joints to carrying oxygen to the cells.” says Rachel Berman, a registered dietician and senior director of content at Verywell.
 “That’s why you feel so fatigued, dizzy and moody when you’re dehydrated.”

 While it’s true a tall glass of water is the best known way to stay hydrated, there are plenty of alternative options if you don’t like the taste of tap or couldn’t be bothered with bottled water.
 Sure, you can infuse plain ol’ drinking water with flavorful fruits like lemons and raspberries.
 But you can also reach for some of these water-rich foods and fluids that keep the H2O balance just right — and won’t require so many trips to the water cooler!

 Eat It Up

 Who says you can’t have your water — and eat it, too?
 According to the Institute of Medicine’s recommendations we should eat 20 percent of our daily water intake.
 Soup, yogurt and oatmeal are all great fluid-filled foods, but these summer-friendly fruits and veggies can also help with hydration.
 Next time you’re feeling thirsty, pile these on your plate.